opencast/opencast/docs/guides/admin/docs/configuration/basic.md

 Step 5: Database Configuration
 ------------------------------

-Opencast uses an integrated HSQL database by default.
+Opencast uses an integrated H2 database by default.
 While you will find it perfectly functional, it has certain
 drawbacks:

 * It is rather slow